Instagram influencer marketing is so hot right now.

 Influencers are a great way to gain access to an audience that trusts what the influencer has to say.
 So by using an influencer to recommend your product or service, your target audience is more likely to listen.

-Check out these stats by Shopify for more reasons why you need an influencer
+Check out these stats by Shopify for more reasons why you need to have an influencer strategy in 2020.

 The 9-Step Beginner’s Guide To Influencer Marketing on Instagram